 More effective at attracting hummingbirds than a feeder, the Texas Red Yucca is also a nectar source for butterflies and native bees.
-Actually a member of the Century Plant family, the Texas Red Yucca thrives in our hot Texas summer although it is cold tolerant enough to survive freezing temperatures.
+A member of the Century Plant family, the Texas Red Yucca thrives in our hot Texas summer, though it’s cold tolerant enough to survive freezing temperatures.

-With low watering requirements after establishment, this striking perennial evergreen shrub produces dramatic 3-4 foot spikes of pink to coral to red tubular flowers.
+With low watering requirements after establishment, this striking perennial evergreen shrub produces dramatic 3-4 foot spikes of pink, coral or red tubular flowers.
 These beautiful flower spikes provide focal interest in landscape beds, large containers, rock gardens or as a single specimen plant.
 Each bloom produces a seed capsule which dries to offer winter interest in the landscape.
 The evergreen leaves turn a deep shade of purple in cold weather, further enhancing the garden.

 Thriving in full sun to part shade and needing only natural rainfall, this plant is adaptable to any soil.
-Maintenance is minimal – removing the dried flower spike before spring begins is optional.
+Maintenance is minimal requiring optional removal of the dried flower spike before spring begins.
 Planting this succulent in your landscape or a large container will provide beautiful blooms from May through October.
-Texas Red Yucca is readily available in most local retail outlets offering bedding plants as well as those specializing in Texas natives.
-Enjoy this easy to grow plant along with the hummingbirds and insect pollinators it will draw into your garden.
+Texas Red Yucca is readily available in most local plant nurseries as well as those specializing in Texas natives.
+Enjoy this easy to grow plant along with the hummingbirds and other pollinators it will draw into your garden.

 Looking for more native and pollinator plants for your landscape?